Common Reasons Why Your Cervix Is Not Dilating

 There are many reasons why it may seem there is a failure to progress in labor.
 We will break down the various reasons for the cervix not dilating and what to expect during the different stages of labor.

 There are three stages of labor: latent labor, active labor, and the delivery of the placenta, which is often glossed over when discussing labor.

 As labor progresses, so will cervical dilation, from 1 cm, roughly the size of a blueberry, to 10 cm, the size of a bagel.

-- Latent Labor (the first stage of labor 1- 9 cm dilated)
+- Latent Labor (The first stage of labor is 1- 9 cm dilated)

-- Active Labor (the second stage of labor 10 cm dilated)
+- Active Labor (The second stage of labor is 10 cm dilated)

-- Placenta Delivery (the third stage of labor)
+- Placenta Delivery (The third and final stage of labor)